 The accommodation, operating as Wildwood Cape Tribulation, is situated on private rainforest within Wet Tropics World Heritage Area and adjoins the Daintree National Park.
 The premises includes freshwater creeks and is located 10mins walk from Cape Tribulation beach.

-The use is defined as:
+The use is defined as Short-term accommodation